Negashev/hade/README.md

 # Haproxy Autodiscovery Exporter (hade)

-auto discovery all haproxy docker containers by url, and run official `prometheus/haproxy-exporter` process for all haproxy nodes with `alias` by ip or dns name fo rancher
+auto discovery all haproxy docker containers by url, and run official `prometheus/haproxy-exporter` process for all haproxy nodes with `alias` by ip or dns name fo rancher, work with this [grafana dashboard](https://grafana.com/dashboards/364)

 ```yaml
 version: '2'